 In turn order, if your last-placed rider is not linked to another rider, they are considered dropped.
-You may resuce them by choosing another of your riders and moving them to the back of the last linked line with at least two riders (or selecting your rider who is already there).
+You may resuce them by choosing another of your riders and moving them to the back of the last linked line with at least two riders (or selecting your rider who is already in this position).
 Then you may move your dropped rider any number of spaces forward to the back of that line, adding +1 Heavy fatigue to the rescued rider.

-The red Domestique 1 is dropped and the red player fears they will never catch up.
-The red player thus chooses to send any of their other riders to the back of the last linked line, in this case their Domestique 2.
-Then they move their dropped rider to the back of that linked line.
+The Red Domestique 1 is dropped and that player fears they will never catch up.
+The Red player thus chooses to send any of their other riders to the back of the last linked line (Domestique 2).

-The red Domestique 1 takes Heavy fatigue, but at least they're back in the action.
+They then move their dropped rider to the back of that linked line.
+The rescued Domestique must now take 1 Heavy fatigue, but at least they're back in the action.